gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-tdd-crash-course-from-the-back-of-the-room.md

 ## The Training Plan

 ### Goal
-The goal of this training is that participants understand TDD and be able to apply test-driven design thinking.
-After it, they should be able to practice the red-green-refactor cycle themselves.
+The goal of this training is for participants to understand TDD and be able to practice the red-green-refactor cycle themselves.
 It is not a goal of this training to make TDD pros that can test drive their whole projects.
 While TDD is easy to start with, it is also hard to master.
 To get better, learners will need much more hands-on practice after the training.